-The monitoring tab can be reached by selecting "Monitoring" when viewing the device.
 This will show you an in depth look into your monitoring activity, along with your triggers statuses and Windows Updates.

 Triggers are the conditions that the Syncro Agent checks on the device.
 Triggers are updated after live as long as the device is online.
 If a trigger is activated, the green light will turn red, and notify you in "Monitoring Activity".